BitByBite-xyz/JBUM/README.md

 This includes re-writes to maximize code reuse and simplify the code as much as possible.
 There is still much to do but it's a good step in the right direction to the final app.

 # TODO (for RNApp)
--fix login
+- fix login
--add more jbum components
+- add more jbum components
--figure out survey route
+- figure out survey route
--beautify login screen
+- beautify login screen
--document code
+- document code

 # USEFUL IMPORTS FOR CODE REUSE :)

+- styles
-import { colors,DEVICE_WIDTH,DEVICE_HEIGHT } from '../../config/styles'; (the from will change depending on file location!)
+import { colors,DEVICE_WIDTH,DEVICE_HEIGHT } from '../../config/styles'; (the from will change depending on file location!)-

-ALL IMAGES!!
+- ALL IMAGES!!

 import images from '../../config/images';